More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 There were differences of course in the Peterson and White files, primarily with how police evidence was collected and how it was presented in court.
 Those who collected evidence and information in the Peterson case were never accused of spoliation of evidence and selective prosecution.

 Another thing, Michael White wasn’t having affairs with other women.

 Because of the similarities in the two crimes, the White murder case attracted a lot of media attention.
 It soon became one of the most-followed crime stories in city history.

 A few months after the Greta Van Sustren interview [On The Record, FOX NEWS], I appeared on a different FOX News program, again having to do with the Michael White case.
-The popular American network sent a small crew from Los Angeles to produce a more in-depth feature on what was happening in Edmonton.
+FOX, a highly-rated American network, sent a small crew from Los Angeles to produce a more in-depth feature on what was happening in Edmonton.